jxu033/jxu033.github.io/_posts/2017-06-01-first-blog-in-markdown.markdown

 ## Summary:

-Learning Jekyll and developing static website
+1. Learning Jekyll
+2. developing personal website using a indigo theme developed by Kopplin
+3. learning markdown
+4. using markdown to write blog
+5. publishing my website in github page